devii-io/starwars_dataset/README.md

     starships VARCHAR(255)
 );
 ```

+**NOTE** All postgeSQL is in the postgresSQL file included in this respository

 2. Place the CSV File: Place the CSV file (`char_starships.csv`) in a directory accessible by the PostgreSQL server.

 3.Use the `COPY` Command: You can use the `COPY` command to import the CSV file into the PostgreSQL table.
 This command needs to be run from the PostgreSQL command-line interface (`psql`) or within a SQL script.
 Replace `/path/to/char_starships.csv` with the actual path to your CSV file.